About OAC

 OAC is a vital resource for researchers.

-As California's central repository for collection guides, the OAC is a vital resource that serves everyone interested in California's rich collections: browse online, search for information about specific items and their location, and learn how to access them.
+As California's central repository for collection guides, OAC is a vital resource that enables users to explore California's rich collections by browsing online, searching for information about specific items and their location, and learning how to access them.
 New technology solutions enhance discovery, making it easy to locate specific items quickly or browse collection contents online.

 History

-The OAC -- completely redesigned in 2008-2009 to take advantage of advances made possible by new technologies -- was launched in 2002.
+OAC -- completely redesigned in 2025 -- has been a longstanding service of CDL since 1998.
 It was a direct outgrowth of the groundbreaking development of the Encoded Archival Description (EAD) standard, initiated at UC Berkeley.
 Learn more about the history of OAC.

 Let us help you broaden access to your collections.
 Enjoy a range of benefits: